 Sales commissions and incentives are a major part of the sales culture in many industries, and insurance agencies are no different.
-Agencies have the customer experience in mind when they offer a variety of plans from a variety of carriers.
-But this enhancement of the customer experience is often neutralized by the incentive structures that carriers and the agency itself are offering their sales teams.
+Agencies are considering what’s best for the policyholder when they offer a variety of plans from a variety of carriers.
+But this consideration on the policyholder experience is often neutralized by the incentive structures that carriers and the agency itself are offering their sales teams.
 At many agencies, we have seen the incentive structure inadvertently work against management’s intention, because an agent’s path to maximum compensation includes behaviors that are sub-optimal for both the customer and the agency.
 It’s simple – people will do what they get paid to do.
 Here are some key things to think about when creating an incentive to promote new customer growth.

 Map out and Monitor.
 While it may sound dramatic, think about what would happen if your agents focused 100% of their attention on new customer growth.
 Would existing customers receive the same attention by your agents?
 Would they be spending the time needed to fully vet the customer’s needs or would they be more focused on ‘how can I get you into this car today’?
 Using data and analytics to monitor the metrics that could be compromised by this shift in focus (e.g., retention rate, underwriting cancel rate, cross sell rate, BI limits) can help you realize what those incentives are really costing you.

 Balance and Be Creative.
 By overlaying and ‘qualifying’ incentives, you can minimize unintended consequences.
 For example, instead of giving $20 per new customer, qualify the sale by providing $10 for the customer now, and $10 after the first renewal.
 A renewal incentive like this will shift behaviors in three ways.
-First, agents are motivated to ensure they write quality business the right way instead of ‘burning and turning’ the customer in front of them, resulting in higher-margin policies.
-Second, the agent has an incentive to deliver an experience and service that will make the customer want to renew, increasing renewal sales.
+First, agents will deliver higher-margin policies as they write quality business the right way, instead of ‘burning and turning’ the customer in front of them.
+Second, the agent has an incentive to shape an experience and service that will make the customer want to renew, increasing renewal sales.
 Third, the agent has an incentive to stay at the firm, decreasing regrettable attrition.